MatrixPilot/MatrixPilot/Tools/uav_log_to_kml/Readme.txt

 In the GUI for Python press F5 or select "Run / Module".

 The program will execute in about 2 seconds, and create two files.
-For the example above, that would be flight15_pos.kml (which shows the flight path as vertical color coded translucent walls) and flight15_vec.kml which creates a model airplane showing pitch, roll and heading, for each telemetry entry.
+For the example above, that would be flight15_pos.kmz (which shows the flight path as vertical color coded translucent walls) and flight15_vec.kmz which creates a model airplane showing pitch, roll and heading, for each telemetry entry. (by the way, kmz files are simply zipped kml files).

  I do not recommend having more than 2000 such entries or Google Earth (GE) may slow down and crawl.

-For the KML files to work, you must have a models directory where the KML has been created.
-The models directory contains a small block plane from Google Sketchup that is inserted  many time into flight15_vec.kml file. (block_plane.dae).
-The  waypoints.dae file represents  pylons in the sky around which the plane can race for the DIY Drones T3 Competition course.
-The course is currently hard coded into code – but easy to comment out with a little reading.

 If that is all set, then simply click on the kml files in Windows to launch Google Earth.

-Load both KML files.
+Load both kmz files.
 When GE starts, it's best to turn all the waypoints with a single click in the "Places" window.
 This prevents the screen from being to cluttered with flight paths. (planes go around the course 3 times in the T3 competition).
 Then, turn on the waypoints one at a time in "Places" window of GE.